No major relief from intense heat till June 15: IMD | Science-Environment

 Last year, the IMD had forecast that the monsoon would arrive in Delhi nearly two weeks before its usual date (June 27).

-However, it reached the capital and neighboring areas only on July 13, making it the most delayed in 19 years.
+However, it reached the capital and neighbouring areas only on July 13, making it the most delayed in 19 years.

 The monsoon had entered a ''break'' phase and there was virtually no progress from June 20 to July 8.